-Solution #28 applies to all KIs.
-In this solution, a new NF and AaaML service are introduced for application AI/ML assistance function, which enable 5GC information exposure to AI/ML AF and other AaaML services.
-However, it violates the basic principle of minimizing 5GS signalling and processing overheads when exposing 5GC information to AF.
+Solution #28 is intended to define the common architecture framework in 5GC to support the application AI/ML operation and therefore, it will not be evaluated at this point until later stage of this study.

 Solution #32 applies to both KI#3 and KI#4.
 In this solution, a special split AI/ML inference is considered, which involves end device, AI/ML processing entity 1 (e.g. edge server), AI/ML processing entity 2 (e.g., cloud server).
 That is, the AIML model (e.g., CNN) is split into three parts.
 The end device executes the inference up to a specific CNN layer (i.e., the first part) and sends the intermediate data to the AI/ML processing entity 1 (e.g., edge server).
 The edge server executes the inference up to a specific CNN layer (i.e., the second part) and sends the intermediate data to the AI/ML processing entity 2 (e.g., cloud server).
 The cloud server executes the rest of the CNN layer (i.e., the third part).
 However, 3GPP does not support the use case of data transmission from UE to edge server and then to cloud server yet.

-In Solution #33, AF subscribes the Network Authorization for UE to participate in the Application AI/ML operation.
-However, whether UE is able to participate in a specific Application AI/ML operation shall be negotiated between UE application and AI/ML application server.
+In Solution #33, AF subscribes the Network Authorization for UE to participate in the Application AI/ML operationin order to ensure the UE has the proper 5GS subscription for the consumption of the network resource to support the Application AI/ML operation.